-Students through regular class attendance receive benefits in addition to the mere acquisition of information.
+Students through regular remote class attendance receive benefits in addition to the mere acquisition of information.
 They gain insight into issues, gain an increased understanding of complex topics, frequently experience a change of attitude (professionally termed the "affective domain"), and receive other similar benefits.
 These benefits, however, cannot always be measured or graded because of the limitations of the examination process or the grading system, but they are nevertheless at the very heart of the educational process.
-For this reason, regular class attendances - along with grade standards - are deemed important.
-A student who is habitually late to class or clinical will be advised by the faculty member (refer to the section on Code of Conduct).
+For this reason, regular remote class attendances - along with grade standards - are deemed essential.
+A student who habitually does not attend class remotely during the respective term will be advised by the faculty member (refer to the section on Code of Conduct).